ITU-BDSA23-GROUP4/Chirp/docs/Report.md

 # Ethics
 ## License
-We chose the [MIT license](https://licenses.nuget.org/MIT)for our application, with the major reason being it's open-source nature towards programming-collaboration.
+We chose the *[MIT license](https://licenses.nuget.org/MIT)* for our application, with the major reason being it's open-source nature towards programming-collaboration.
 Furthermore all the dependencies which we use in our application are also under the MIT license except one, which encourages the collaborative nature of the programming community.
-A list of all our dependencies and their licenses can be found [here](../License.md).
-One of our packages is under the [Apache-license](https://licenses.nuget.org/Apache-2.0), which is fine since both are permissive licenses meaning they are able to be used together.
+A list of all our dependencies and their licenses can be found in the license.md file in the Chirp application.
+One of our packages is under the *[Apache-license](https://licenses.nuget.org/Apache-2.0)*, which is fine since both are permissive licenses meaning they are able to be used together.
 This is also stated in our license file.

 ## LLMs, ChatGPT, CoPilot, and others
 In this section we will go over the AI help that has been through out the process of creating the project.